sagarkbhatt/fb-fetch-download-album/README.md

 This web application authenticates usr using Facebook authentication and fetches user's album data.
 It allows user to download album with different options.
-User can download particular album,multiple album and all album.
+User will be given options to download particular album,multiple album and all album.
-As user clicks on one of the download option, User will able to download his album from unique link in .zip format.
+As user clicks on one of the download option, User will be able to download his album from unique link in .zip format.

 ## Code Example

-You have to first chage configuration file ``_fgConfig.php_`` to run project.
+You have to first chage configuration file ``fgConfig.php`` to run project successfully.

 ```
 $fb = new Facebook\Facebook([